 How Much Does Window Installation Cost In Long Beach?

-The amount you'll spend on window installation or replacement will be influenced by a number of factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
-On average, homeowners in Long Beach will spend roughly $290 per window*.
+Window installation and replacement costs are influenced by a number of factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, homeowners in Long Beach will spend about $290 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows